sylvieclab/plex-toolbox/README.md

-# Plex Toolbox
+# Totarr

-Advanced management tools for Plex Media Server
+Advanced management and monitoring for Plex, Jellyfin, and the *arr ecosystem (Radarr, Sonarr, SABnzbd, Prowlarr)

 ## Current Status